tmtxt/tmtxt.github.com/_posts/2020-04-11-stop-doing-this-you-have-a-better-way-to-write-config-in-net-core.md

 include internal application config, such as the route path definition). **Configuration** varies across deploys and environments, which provides confidential information to the application (such as database connection string) and defines the way the application should behave (for example, enable or disable specific features).

-Why this blog post?
+It sounds quite simple but I found that many people did it the wrong way.
+That’s why we have this blog post.

 # Take a look at this